ddsteig/work-scheduler/README.md

 * saveNote() & loadNote()

 Pushes an object into an array for storing in the local storage, and also returns it so that the save text remains through page refreshing.
+Targets text by using the id and data values given to the elements.

 * $(document).on("click", ".saveBtn", saveNote);